richar-wang/fratbench/README.md

 - `fratbench_public_questions.md` — 15 of 53 questions (publicly released subset)
 - `run_fratbench.py` — Evaluation script used to run all 13 models

-The full 53-question benchmark is available on request for independent verification.
+For the full 53-question benchmark, please contact me at rwang859@uwo.ca.

 ## Key Findings